[This article is based on a talk given at Turing Community’s Large Model Tech Study Camp. Slides: Slides link, Download PDF version]

 • 🖥️ Command execution

-• Sandbox Isolation: Dedicated virtual machine or container, secure boundary protection
+• Sandbox isolation: Dedicated virtual machine or container with security boundary protection

 1